Setting up HTTPOnly Session Cookies for ColdFusion

 If running ColdFusion 9.0.1

-ColdFusion 9.0.1 update added support by a java system property called coldfusion.sessioncookie.httponly you can turn this on by editing the jvm.config and adding -Dcoldfusion.sessioncookie.httponly=true or if you are running Standalone you can add this in the ColdFusion Administrator.
+ColdFusion 9.0.1 update added support by a java system property called coldfusion.sessioncookie.httponly you can turn this on by editing the jvm.config and adding the following to the java.args:

 If Running CF 9.0 or greater

-If you have not upgraded to 9.0.1 yet, or would rather solve this issue in your code, here’s an example Application.cfc file you could use:
+If you have not upgraded to 9.0.1 yet, or would rather solve this issue in your code, here?s an example Application.cfc file you could use:

 <cfcomponent>